scionproto-contrib/jpan/README.md

   outgoing packet is sent to port 30041 on the remote machine.
 The flag has no effect on traffic sent to a remote AS.~~
   JPAN uses the topo file's port range to detect which ports need to be mapped to 30041.
-  JPAN will run it's own SHIM dispatcher if none is running.
+  JPAN will run its own SHIM dispatcher if none is running.
 - If you need a local SCION installation on your machine (Go implementation), consider using the dispatch-off branch/PR.
 - When you need to run a local system with dispatcher, you can try to use port forwarding to forward incoming data to your Java application port.
 The application port must not be 30041.

-### WARNING - NAT
-JPAN does not work well when using a local NAT.
-The problem is that the SCION header must contain the external IP address (i.e. the IP visible to first border router) of the end host.
-When using a NAT, this needs to be the external IP of the NAT.

-JPAN cannot currently auto-detect this IP.
-To work with a NAT, please use `setOverrideSourceAddress(externalAddress)` (new experimental feature) to force JPAN to use the specified external address instead of the eternal IP of the end-host.

-Note that this solution only works for NATs, there is currently no solution for proxies.

 ## API